Course Overview

 Landscape Atelier 2c

-A final atelier unit, which focuses on the detailed resolution of proposals.
+A final atelier module, which focuses on the detailed resolution of proposals.
 This will involve an exploration of how landscape form and function may be generated through the control of environmental, technological and cultural systems, initiated by the appropriate application of construction technologies and the specification and management of vegetation systems.

 Landscape Profession and Practice